 Garibaldi Lake camping

 There are two camping areas, the first at Garibaldi Lake and the second at Taylor Meadows.
-Both spots need to be reserved in advance with Discover Camping and cost $6 CAD per night.
+Both spots need to be reserved in advance with Discover Camping and costs $12 CAD for the reservation fee + $10 CAD per person per night.
 You must bring all camping gear.

 Garibaldi Lake hike in a nutshell